vstconsulting/vstutils/doc/config.rst

 :django_docs:`Django database documentation <settings/#databases>`.
 To run vstutils-based application at multiple nodes (cluster), use client-server database (SQLite not suitable) shared for all nodes.

+You can also set the base template for connecting to the database in the ``database`` section.

+|
+|

+Section ``[database]``.

+This section is designed to define the basic template for connections to various databases.
+This can be useful to reduce the list of settings in the ``databases.*`` subsections by setting the same connection for a different set of databases in the project.
+For more details read the django docs about :django_topics:`Multiple databases <db/multi-db/#multiple-databases>`

 There is a list of settings, required for MySQL database.